Related videos:

 - Biopharmaceutical industry.

-In the biopharmaceutical sector, Cuba has the capacity to market over 300 products in 43 countries and around 750 international health registrations, according to a 2025 ICEX study.
+In the biopharmaceutical field, Cuba has the capacity to market over 300 products in 43 countries and has approximately 750 international health registrations, according to a 2025 study by ICEX.

-In renewable energy, the regime's official goal is to reach between 24% and 25% of electricity generation from renewable sources by 2030, although the daily reality of the island continues to be marked by severe blackouts.
+In renewable energy, the official goal of the regime is to reach between 24% and 25% of electricity generation from renewable sources by 2030, although the daily reality on the island continues to be marked by severe blackouts.

 The South Korean enthusiasm and the warnings of risk

-The president of KOIMA emphasized "the great appeal and sympathy that Cuba elicits in South Korean society" and expressed "a strong commitment to increasing trade flow between both nations."
+The president of KOIMA highlighted "the great appeal and friendliness that Cuba generates in South Korean society" and expressed "a strong commitment to increasing the trade flow between both nations."

 However, the agreement comes just four days after Carricarte himself led the forum "Business Opportunities in Cuba" in Seoul, where the South Korean counterpart issued significant warnings.